GLACIER COUNTRY COOPERATIVE MARKETING GRANT PROGRAM GUIDELINES

 - Montana tribal government

 The grant program is not intended to be a sustainable funding source.
 The amount and frequency of grant awards an applicant organization has received will be taken into consideration.

 - No “pass through” entities may be utilized to apply for grant funding.
 Applicant organization must own and be legally responsible for the project seeking grant funds.

 - No state or federal agencies may apply.

-This is a matching fund expense reimbursement program.
+This is a matching fund expense program.
 The applicant match must be "hard" dollars, an actual money investment in the project.
 The cash match is $1 or more grantee: $1 GCT.
 In-kind services are not considered a qualified match.
 The match must be applied to the project as outlined in the grant application.
 Glacier Country Tourism may provide up to, but not more than, 50% of any one line item within a project application.
 Under no circumstances will Glacier Country Tourism provide more than 50% of the total marketing budget or any line item within the project.

 Funding projects are limited to applicants within the Glacier Country Tourism Region geographic boundaries: Flathead, Glacier, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders counties.

 All State of Montana bed tax guidelines/rules/contracts to which Glacier Country Tourism must adhere are relevant and required for the cooperative partner.
 These rules and regulations are law under Montana Administrative Rule (ARM).
 Glacier Country Tourism will be active in every aspect of the project to ensure it meets these legal requirements.

 Application Qualification Requirements: